 As you start to plan your marketing calendar for 2020 for your construction business, make sure you leave room in your schedule to squeeze in a few events and shows.

 There are plenty of events, seminars, exhibitions and conferences in the UK tailored to the construction industry.
 Some are designed as trade events, which are good for talking to suppliers or gathering insight and advice on the latest industry trends.
 There are also plenty of consumer shows, which are a great way to explore your customer base and promote your services.

-Here is our list of key UK construction industry events and exhibitions for 2019.
+There is also an in-depth focus on diversity in construction and building a dynamic workforce of the future to create, innovate and inspire.
+Here is our list of key UK construction industry events and exhibitions for 2020.
 More will be added as further dates are released, but do let us know if we have missed any key dates.

 Marketing in Construction Summit

 This summit from UK Construction Week brings together marketing professionals working in the construction industry.
 The programme will look at brand creation, marketing strategy and digital communications through talks with industry experts.

 This summit looks at the benefits of diversity in the construction workforce, a new one-day event for 2020.
 Its aim is to explore how the construction industry has so far explored different diversity streams around gender, race and LGBT.

 Smart Cities UK

 This conference and expo event is now in its fifth year, and it hosts the third annual Smart Cities UK Awards.
 The 2020 event will focus on the progress made in the UK to date, as well as the barriers that still remain in place.

 BIM Show Live